SFe-Team-was-taken/SFe/sfe-specification-4.0u9.md

 - No more leeway of eight samples is required.
 - Before saving, SFe editors might give a warning about this leeway telling the user that loop and interpolation quality may be affected.

+### 5.7.6 Implementation of stereo samples

+For avoidance of doubt, stereo samples are implemented in the same way as in legacy SF2.04.

+This means that stereo samples cannot be directly used in SFe 4.
+Instead, two mono samples are to be linked together using `wSampleLink` to create a stereo sample, which is handled in the same way as in legacy SF2.04.

 ## 5.8 pdta-list chunk